KBRT

-KBRT (740 AM, known on-air as K-BRITE) is a Southern Californian radio station.
-It airs a Christian talk and teaching radio format and is owned by Crawford Media Group.
-It is licensed to Costa Mesa, California, and serves Los Angeles and Orange counties and can be heard in The Inland Empire and north San Diego County.
-National religious leaders heard on K-Brite include David Jeremiah, Alistair Begg, J. Vernon McGee, Charles Stanley and Rick Warren.
-The radio studios and business offices are on Airway Avenue in Costa Mesa.
+KBRT (740 AM; K-BRITE) is a commercial radio station licensed to Costa Mesa, California, United States, and serves Los Angeles and Orange counties and can be heard in The Inland Empire and north San Diego County.
+It airs a Christian talk and teaching format and is owned by Crawford Media Group.
+Studios and business offices are located on Airway Avenue in Costa Mesa, and the transmitter is on Black Star Canyon Road in the Santa Ana Mountains.